 - Counseling — Counseling is an integral component of treatment for alcohol use disorders.
 Individual, group, and family counseling are the most common forms of this type of treatment.

-- Alternative Therapies — Addiction Campuses and several other rehab facilities incorporate alternative therapies into their programs of recovery.
+- Alternative Therapies — Vertava Health and several other rehab facilities incorporate alternative therapies into their programs of recovery.
 Alternative therapy may include massage therapy, animal therapy, art therapy, and others.

 Additionally, many rehab facilities offer treatment for co-occurring disorders, or when a person suffers from both alcohol addiction and a mental health condition.
 Several treatment programs for alcohol use disorders will customize their programs of recovery to meet the needs of each patient.